e5LA/e5LA/README.md

 # 👋 Hi, I’m @e5LA

-Software Engineer, interested in engineering, web development, security, and building real products.
+Software Engineer with interests in engineering, web development, security, and building real-world products.
-Coding mainly in Java and Python.
-Sometimes in PHP.
+Mostly coding in Java, Kotlin, and Python — occasionally in PHP.

+I recently started contributing to open source and have been enjoying working on [OpenRewrite](https://github.com/openrewrite/rewrite).
-New to open source — but not to coding.
-Currently exploring meaningful projects to learn, contribute, and grow.
+I'm also exploring other meaningful projects to contribute to and learn from.

-Meanwhile, working on private projects.
+Currently working on a few personal projects, like [realworld-java-solutions](https://github.com/e5LA/realworld-java-solutions) - more details coming soon.